 How does addiction treatment change based on addiction type?

-As per a 2014 publication titled “Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition)” from the National Institute on Drug Abuse (NIDA), no treatment is universally suitable for all individuals.
+As per a 2014 publication titled “Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition)” from the National Institute on Drug Abuse (NIDA), it is worth noting that no single addiction treatment suits every person.

 How to understand which addiction type you have?